Machu Picchu via the Inca Trail - The Way of the Incas

 Accommodation: Hotel in Cusco (Tikka Wasi or similar)

-We'll get up early and have your breakfast on the go as we take the spectacular early morning drive through the Sacred Valley of the Incas.
-Once we cross the bridge and hit the trails, you'll step onto one of the most famous and historic treks on the planet.
-The Inca Trail!
+We’ll rise early and set off with breakfast on the move, heading out on a breathtaking drive through the Sacred Valley of the Incas.
+As we cross the bridge and step onto the trail, the real journey begins.
+Welcome to the legendary Inca Trail!

 Ascent: 275 m / Highest altitude: 2931 m / Distance: 11 Km / Activity duration: 6 hrs

-We start early as we climb the steep section and path to Warmiwañusca (aka Dead Woman’s Pass.)
+We start early as we climb the steep section and path to Warmiwañusca (aka Dead Woman's Pass 4215m)

 Ascent: 1263 m / Descent: 607 m / Highest altitude: 4194 m / Distance: 10 Km / Activity duration: 7 hrs